- Consider the return on investment from a college education

 As with any investment, your child's college choice—to the extent possible—should be a comprehensive decision based on finances and personal goals.
 What are your child's dreams?
 Is the college a good fit?
+Can you afford it?
 College is a significant investment and also a major life choice.
-So, do some smart, educated shopping to help your child start his or her career on the right foot.
+So, do some smart, educated shopping to help your child start their career on the right foot.

 Open a flexible, tax-advantaged 529 college savings plan.

 Check to see if you're on track with our college savings calculator.

 Learn how college savings plans work, including tax savings.